Deep-Symmetry/afterglow/README.md

     step can scale the output.
   - [x] All dimmer cues are assigned a master chain, defaulting to the grand master if none supplied.
+- [ ] Add button color method to IEffect so mapped RGB controllers can have animated feedback, e.g. dim version of current effect color if off, bright when on; flash it while ending.
+Update MIDI feedback around ten times per second?
 - [ ] Compound effects: Have effect functions pass a context map to children with show, snapshot, own stuff?
 For example, so the children can be aware of build, duration, a shared palette, other